-- The 12th Annual World’s Largest Swimming Lesson™ event (WLSL), will take place on Thursday, June 17, 2021.
+The 2023 World’s Largest Swimming Lesson™ event (WLSL), will take place on Thursday, June 22.

-- Millions of children missed the opportunity to participate in formal swimming lessons last season due to the pandemic, creating an urgent need for water safety training and swim lessons this summer.
+- Millions of children missed the opportunity to participate in formal swimming lessons in the past couple of years due to the pandemic, creating an urgent need for water safety training and swim lessons this summer.
 TEAM WLSL™ is getting back on deck to send the message Swimming Lessons Save Lives™ to help prevent childhood drowning and teach families how to Be Water Aware.

-- The 2021 World’s Largest Swimming Lesson will offer hundreds of aquatic centers, swim schools and waterparks the chance to focus in on the urgency of getting kids back in the water for formal swim lessons to help make up for the lessons and water safety training they missed in 2020.
+- The 2023 World’s Largest Swimming Lesson will offer hundreds of aquatic centers, swim schools, and waterparks the chance to focus on the urgency of getting kids in the water and help raise awareness about drowning and the fact that swimming is a vital life-saving skill that every child should learn.

-- What is exciting about the WLSL event is that so many organizations and individual aquatic facilities are coming together to make it happen.
-The WLSL helps capture all the passion we have for this critical issue as individuals and focuses all that energy on one message for one day.
+- What is exciting about the WLSL event is that many organizations and individual aquatic facilities are coming together to make it happen.
+The WLSL helps capture all our passion for this critical issue as individuals and focuses all that energy on one message for one day.

 - Drowning is a public health crisis.
 In the U.S., it’s the leading cause of accidental death for kids ages 1-4 and the second leading cause for kids 14 and under.
 Yet, a large percentage of adults don’t recognize this risk or provide the right layers of protection to prevent drowning.